DorinK/Association-Rules-for-Concept-Drifting/README.md

 When working with association rules, we can't use numerical values, only categorical or ordinal.
-`preprocessing.py` contains code to convert numerical values to ordinals, as well as data cleaning such as dropping N/A.
+`preprocessing.py` contains code to convert numerical values to ordinals, as well as data cleaning such as filling N/A with average values or dropping N/A completely.

 ### CutoffValuesFinder